Retail Sales Workers

 Many retail sales workers work evenings and weekends, particularly during holidays and other peak sales periods.
 Because the end-of-year holiday season is often the busiest time for retail stores, many employers limit sales workers' use of vacation time between November and the beginning of January.

-Overall employment of retail sales workers is projected to grow 2 percent over the next ten years, slower than the average for all occupations.
+Overall employment of retail sales workers is projected to show little or no change over the next ten years.

 See all retail jobs.